smithery-ai/smithery-cookbook/servers/typescript/migrate_stdio_to_http/server_with_smithery_cli/README.md

 # TypeScript MCP Server with Smithery CLI

-A simple TypeScript MCP server to demonstrate hosting on Smithery using the Smithery CLI.

-This server is designed to run both locally (STDIO transport) and remotely via Smithery (HTTP transport).
+A simple Typescript MCP server built using the official MCP TS SDK and smithery/cli.
+This server demonstrates how you can host streamable HTTP servers on Smithery, with STDIO support for backwards compatibility.

 ## Features: